Prajjwal-Rimal/Debian/Basic Text Manipulation/Join and Split.md

     <br>
     `$sort filename -o file1.txt`, -o flag represent output, tells us what our output file be named as
 * the join command doesn't necessarily need numbers if it was a,a in both the column it would work, if it was apple apple it would work, it just needs a common value in both the fields and is case sensitive
+* if the files aern't sorted before join it will not be able to produce the correct output
 <br>
 <br>
 5. if we do not have indexes then the join command wont work